 one of the gorgeous exhibits in the gallery featured this red dress with the looooong train and that crazy moire striped dress crawling down from the ceiling. the artist is anida yoeu ali. more info on that here from the hotel’s site.

-if and when we get to travel back to siem reap, we will try to stay here. soo cool. for more photos, please click here. all photos were taken using a samsung galaxy note 2.
+if and when we get to travel back to siem reap, we will try to stay here. soo cool. btw, all my photos were taken using a samsung galaxy note 2.

 the 1961 art cafe is located at Osaphear Street, Upper West Side, River Road, Siem Reap, Kingdom of Cambodia (the other side of the river fronting Wat Enkosa). you may find more info about 1961 in their official website. i do not claim any ownership to any artwork seen here in the photos.